WHY WORRY ABOUT JAPANESE KNOTWEED?

 Japanese Knotweed is capable of damaging more than just your property.
 If you allow Japanese Knotweed to spread onto your neighbour’s property, this can be classified as a public nuisance and you could be prosecuted under civil law.
 It is strongly advised that you do not attempt to treat your Knotweed problem yourself as failed treatment can do further damage and make the cost to treat even more expensive.

-Japanese Knotweed in the garden, in tarmac and early shoots
+IMAGES - Japanese Knotweed in the garden in Spring in tarmac and early shoots